salavala/CosmosDBForMultitenantApplications/README.md

 It will take sometime to enable the failover option.

+### Autoscale for scalability
-Autoscale: It allows you to scale the throughput (RU/s) of your database or container automatically and instantly.
+It allows you to scale the throughput (RU/s) of your database or container automatically and instantly.
 The throughput is scaled based on the usage, without impacting the availability, latency, throughput, or performance of the workload.